epage/rfcs/text/0000-split-home.md

 [unresolved-questions]: #unresolved-questions

 - Does config fallback work for rustup?
+- What should be done for env variables that are empty (treat is unset?) or relative (unset? error?)?
 - Is rustup `update-hashes` cache, state, data, or config?
 - Is rustup `toolchains` cache, state, data, or config?
+- What all paths should `rustup uninstall` delete?

 # Future possibilities
 [future-possibilities]: #future-possibilities